AlvinJoyner/Horiseon-Landing-page/README.md

 THEN I find a concise, descriptive title

-## instalation
+## Instalation
-I had to gice semantic elemets to the genaric named divs.
+I had to change the html and give it semantic elements
-Changing the syntax and making repeated lines of code in CSS slimed down to less lines of code

 ## Credits